SR2000/Getting-and-Cleaning-Data/README.md

 * The columns of the 2 tables were concatenated to create the subject-activity table (columns= subject, activity) for the training set

 ###Creating the subject_activity-measurement table in the training set
-* The columns of the subject-activity(test) table and the test table were concatenated to form a single subject-activity-test table
+* The columns of the subject-activity(training) table and the training table were concatenated to form a single subject-activity-training table

 ###Creating the full table with the test & training sets
 * The rows of the test and the training tables, in that order, were concatenated to create the full table

 ###Extracting the full table columns with mean and std in their names
-* All columns with mean and std in the full table were extracted using the grepl()and passing the required pattern
+* All columns with mean and std in the full table column names were extracted using grepl()and passing the required pattern
-* The columns were not restricted to only those names without parentheses but rather all columns having mean and std anywhere in their name
+* The columns were not restricted to only those names without parentheses but rather all columns having mean and std anywhere in their name were extracted

 ###Renaming the activity ids with their labels
 * The activity ids in the full table were renamed with their names as defined in "\ds3\UCI HAR Dataset\activity_labels.txt"